PhungDucKien/excelium/slate/source/includes/_web_api.md

 --------- | -----------
 text | the value to match with the result

-## Wait For Html Source Not Contain
+## Wait For Html Source Not Match

-Waits for the entire HTML source between the opening and closing "html" tags not contain the given value.
+Waits for the entire HTML source between the opening and closing "html" tags not match the given value.
 They will succeed immediately if the condition is already true.
 However, they will fail and halt the test if the condition does not become true within the current timeout setting.

 ### Usage

 `
-waitForHtmlSourceNotContain(text)
+waitForHtmlSourceNotMatch(text)
 `

 ### Parameters